coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 179c33f first commit
 ```
 * When using a revert, the --no-edit option uses a template for the revert comment.
 To change the comment, drop the option and a file will come up in the editor configured.

-Revert to a version
-* Before running a revert, `git config --local core.editor notepad` or whatever is desired.
-If nothing is specified it might try to ecit in vim
+* `git config --local core.editor notepad` or whatever editor is desired.
+If nothing is specified it might try to eit in vim
-* Run a git revert will create a new commit that is a copy of the state of the repo before that commit
+* Run a git revert will create a new commit that is a copy of the state of the
-* git revert xxxxxxx --no-edit, git add [file], git commit etc...

-Git reset
-* Git reset [file] --- Unstages the file preserving contents

-Delete whole commits
-* git reset --hard HEAD~[x] --- go back (delete) x commits
-* git reset --hard origin/master --- bring remote back to same as local

-More
-* Git checkout pilots.html
-  * To go back to the last committed Version
+If you are a relative beginner to all of this like me, stick to using and learning Revert.
+Reset is more advanced?
+For special cases only?

+An exception?
-* Git reset HEAD pilots.html
+* Git reset HEAD [file]
   * To undo staged (Added) changes
-  * (then git checkout pilots.html)
+  * (then git checkout [file])
-* Git revert d332879 --no-edit
-  * To undo a committed change
-  * Where d332879 comes from viewing the log: git log --oneline –decorate

 ### Git Diff
 git diff is pretty difficult to use (at least for me).
 I am not sure how much I am going to be able to work on this section.
+For now, I find using Git History as described above to be FAR easier.

 What follows are just some notes I took along the way in my studies.
 * Git diff [filename]
 	Unstaged Changes (between the un added file and other versions)
   Likely the most common usage.
 This compares a recently saved file (unstaged) to the most recent commit.